What is Mediation?

 To initiate the mediation process, both parties need to agree to mediate.
 One or both parties may call the office to schedule the initial consultation with the mediator.
 Once the appointment is scheduled, the office will mail out to each party informational material that describes the process and policies of mediation as well as requests background facts from each party.

-The mediators at Diment & Walker are experienced, practicing family law trial attorneys.
+The mediators at Diment Law Office are experienced, practicing family law trial attorneys.
 The mediators are knowledgeable about the mediation process, likely trial outcomes, and legal parameters in family law cases, and they apply that understanding to each case they mediate.

-Mediators at Diment & Walker can help parties resolve issues regarding:
+Mediators at Diment Law Office can help parties resolve issues regarding:

 - Distribution of Property (Assets/Liabilities)